 Though why you would think that, I don’t know.
 Clearly I know LOTS about Boston!

 Doing What the Locals Do in Boston

-Since you are fully embracing the ‘living like a local’ thing, the next thing you will probably want to do on your fun trip to Boston is run some errands.
+Since you are fully embracing the ‘living like a local’ thing, the next thing you will probably want to do is find some things to do in Boston.
+Not for you the touristy attractions like visiting historic sights or going whale watching in the Boston area!
 Here are a couple that we did, that I can highly recommend if you want the genuine suburban American experience.

 Go To Best Buy

 The eagle-eyed amongst you will immediately spot that the thing in the photo is not, in fact, a branch of Best Buy.
 I was too stressed in Best Buy to remember to take photographs, so you’ll just have to imagine what it looks like.
 Hint: it looks a bit like Bob’s Furniture, except it says ‘Best Buy’ on the front instead.

 America is absolutely littered with places like this – huge sprawling shopping warehouses fronted by vast empty car parks that are like a fantasy world for someone who lives in super-crowded London.
 Yes, I’m now fantasising about car parks.
 Don’t @ me.

 Best Buy is a giant electronics shop, the American version of Currys/PC World, for my British readers.
 And the reason we made a special trip here was not out of some weird sense of cultural curiosity, but to replace the work iPad which by now we’d given up on because, as you may remember, bloody British Airways never bloody called me back!
 Which is also why I was stressed – though you’ll be pleased to note that I did not, in fact, get fired.